lasersquad0/FileFind/README.txt

 FEATURES
 -----------

-- fast search less than a second
+- fast search, less than a second
 - when you are typing search is started in 0.5 sec after you stopped typing, you do no need to press Search button
 - you can do wildcards search. two wildcards are supported: * and ?.
 - in addition to by name you can do search by file/folder size, modified date, and file attributes.
 Press Advanced search button to see additional search options.
 - you can make search case sensitive, configured in Options/Settings window
-- sort search results by Name, Size, File Type, Modified date, Last Access date, Path.
+- sort sort results by Name, Size, File Type, Modified date, Last Access date, Path.
 - you can make sort case sensitive, configured in Options/Settings window
 - you can collect all folders on top during sort (like it works in Windows File Explorer)
 - you can view Indexing log for the case when some folders are not indexes due to permission errors, can be found in Options/Settings window